Getting Help for Xanax Addiction: Xanax Addiction Treatment

-Xanax is a benzodiazepine that comes in either tablet or capsule form.
+Xanax—also known by its generic name alprazolam—is a benzodiazepine that comes in either tablet or capsule form.
 It’s used to manage anxiety and panic disorders.
-Sometimes called “purple footballs,” “bars” or “Z-bars,” this drug can cause a high that includes feelings of intense relaxation and drowsiness.
+Sometimes called “purple footballs,” “bars,” or “Z-bars,” this drug can cause a high that includes feelings of intense relaxation and drowsiness.

-If you or someone you care about is fighting an addiction to Xanax – you don’t have to fight the battle alone.
+If you or someone you care about is struggling with an addiction to Xanax, you don’t have to fight the battle alone.
 Treatment centers provide those suffering from Xanax addiction the support they need to find and maintain recovery.

 Is Xanax Addictive?

 According to the U.S. National Library of Medicine, Xanax is addictive if it is used over a prolonged period of time.
-Anyone who takes Xanax can become addicted, even when taking it for legitimate medical need.
+Anyone who takes Xanax can become addicted, even when they are taking it for legitimate medical needs.

-For example, you may begin taking the drug and discover you no longer feel the effects as strongly as when you first began taking it.
+For example, you may begin taking the drug and discover that you no longer feel the effects as strongly as you did when you first began using it.
 This phenomenon is described as tolerance and, as a result of developing tolerance to Xanax, you may end up taking larger and larger amounts.

 Xanax abusers show signs of addiction in nearly every aspect of their lives.
 It is common for those struggling with Xanax abuse to miss work.
 You might also notice that a user sleeps more often than normal, since the drug tends to elicit drowsiness.
-You might also notice:
+You may notice that:

 - The user is disoriented.